M. J. Randolph: Professional career

 In December 2022, Randolph signed with UCC Demons in Ireland for the rest of the 2022–23 Super League season.
 He was named the league's Player of the Month for December after averaging 34.7 points per game in three wins, which included a 38-point game.
-He was named Player of the Month for February as well.
+A 40-point game in February saw him earn another Player of the Month award.
+For the season, he averaged 30.8 points per game and was named Player of the Year and All-Star First Team.